Franklin D. Roosevelt III

 Franklin Delano Roosevelt III (born July 19, 1938) is an American retired economist and academic.
 Through his father, he is a grandson of 32nd U.S. president Franklin D. Roosevelt and Eleanor Roosevelt, and through his mother, he is related to the prominent du Pont family.

 Family

-Roosevelt was the first child born to Franklin D. Roosevelt Jr. and his first wife, Ethel du Pont.
+Franklin Delano Roosevelt III was the first child born to Franklin D. Roosevelt Jr. and his first wife, Ethel du Pont.
 He was born during his paternal grandfather Franklin D. Roosevelt's second term as president and was his eighth grandchild to be born.
 After his birth, his father said, "'Battling' Frank III is a beautiful baby."

-He has a younger brother, Christopher du Pont Roosevelt, born 1941, also from his parents' marriage.
-From his father's later marriages (who married five times), he has two younger half-sisters, Nancy Suzanne Roosevelt (born 1952) and Laura Delano Roosevelt (born 1959), and a younger half-brother, John Alexander Roosevelt (born 1977).
-He also had a younger half-brother, Benjamin S. Warren III (born 1954), from his mother's later marriage to attorney Benjamin S. Warren Jr.
+He has a younger full brother, Christopher du Pont Roosevelt, who was born 1941.
+From their father's later marriages, the brothers have two younger half-sisters, Nancy Suzanne Roosevelt (born 1952) and Laura Delano Roosevelt (born 1959), and a younger half-brother, John Alexander Roosevelt (born 1977).
+They also had a younger half-brother, Benjamin S. Warren III (born 1954), from their mother's later marriage to attorney Benjamin S. Warren Jr.